 We’ll describe these in greater detail below.
 For more comprehensive info on medical coding and billing related terms, checkout the Medical Billing Terms page.

-The ICD-9 (soon to be ICD-10) and CPT-4 medical billing codes are used by insurers to determine the amount to reimburse a provider for the services they performed on the patient.
+The ICD-9 or ICD-10 and CPT medical billing codes are used by insurers to determine the amount to reimburse a provider for the services they performed on the patient.
 Since use of these codes is universal, every provider uses the same codes for the same services.

 Below is a typical superbill you would likely see for a family practice with the most commonly used ICD-9 diagnosis and CPT codes listed.
 You've probably seen something similar for your own doctor visit.